 Desktop wallpaper – Set it to something in grey.
 I use a simple mid grey tone (close to 18% grey) as my desktop wallpaper.
 This prevents my eyes from adapting to any specific color.
 The longer our eyes stare at a color, the less sensitive they become to it.
 So it is better to avoid colorful wallpapers on your computer.
 Now do you also understand why all the popular photo-editing applications have a grey background?

 Calibrate the monitor.
 This is even more important than getting a good monitor.
 I use a Spyder colorimeter and software to calibrate and fine tune my monitor.
-There are various online options also available that can be used to calibrate monitor to acceptable levels.
-Here are three good options (links open in new tabs) –
+There are various online options also available that can be used to calibrate a monitor to acceptable levels.
+New breed of operating systems have some basic calibration tests and settings built in.
+You can even try exploring those.

-Check the color space in your camera if you are clicking jpg and ensure that it matches that of your monitor.
+Check the color space in your camera if you are clicking jpg and ensure that it matches the color space settings of your monitor.
 If you are clicking raw, skip this step.

 Post-processing and image editing programs also seem to have a mind of their own.
 Sometimes the color space these work in can be set at something different from the one being used by the operating system by default.
 Go and dig into the settings of your loved programs and ensure that the color space is set correctly.